Our World

 There does not seem to be a complete, publicly available, copy of Our World, however, two portions are online –

-• Part of the programme as recorded in Australia – courtesy WA TV Historyon YouTube.
-(36 minutes duration, beginning with James Dibble in Sydney introducing the programme.)
+- Part of the programme as recorded in Australia – courtesy WA TV History – on YouTube.
+(36 minutes duration, beginning with the ABC’s James Dibble in Sydney introduces the programme and provides the Australian guide commentary.)

-• A longer – but discontinuous – recording apparently from the Alexandra Place Television Society in London.
-Their 90 minute kinnie is cropped, probably because it was sourced from a 405 line version (which kept the middle 405 lines of a 625 line picture).
-While that recording now seems to be unavailable, this one on YouTube is apparently the same recording.
+- A longer – but discontinuous – recording apparently from the Alexandra Place Television Society in London.
+Their 90 minute kinnie is cropped, possibly because it was sourced from a 405 line version (which kept the middle 405 lines of a 625 line picture).
+While that recording now seems to be unavailable, this one on YouTube seems to be a copy of that recording.
+It includes the Parkes segment at the end of the programme, but is missing the other two Australian contributions – the Melbourne trams and the Phytotron in Canberra.
+The BBC’s Cliff Michelmore in London provides the English guide commentary.